I learned this tip from market traders

 The trader’s pitch was a masterclass in selling and, although it was in person, it included many of the techniques we use in our sales letters, on our websites and in our marketing campaigns.

-One of the main problems I see on websites that aren’t selling or bringing in business, is a break in the momentum.
-It’s a bit like the engine cutting out before the racing car gets to the finish line.
-And there are several ways this can happen.
+One of the main problems I see on websites that aren’t selling or bringing in business, is a break in this momentum.
+Like a racing car’s engine cutting out before it gets to the finish line.

 How the momentum is broken